altayaydemir/altay-dot-wtf/data/articles/swr.md

 Thanks to the JS community's abstractionist mindset, achieving a convenient alliance of hooks and the network layer is not the hardest.
 There are many great people out there maintaining libraries to make it easier.

-My favorite has been `swr` by `Vercel`, which comes with some considerate functionalities by default.
+My favorite has been `swr` from `Vercel`, which comes with considerate functionalities by default.

 - Response caching.
 - Revalidation and polling based on window focus.